-They look alike, they sound alike, are often mistaken for each other, but quinoa and couscous are very different indeed.
+They look alike, sound alike, and are often mistaken for each other, but quinoa and couscous are very different indeed.
 Couscous is a small, granular pasta made of semolina flour and it contains gluten.
 Quinoa is actually a small seed that is cooked and eaten in a similar manner to most grains but is gluten-free and relatively high in protein.

 Quinoa Is Gluten-Free and High in Protein and Fiber